maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 - **Accessing the same variable after the end of the shadowing scope returns the previously-shadowed variable**
   - This variable did not disappear or got reassigned
-  - It was simply inacessible as long as the shadowing variable was in scope
+  - It was simply inacessible as long as the shadowing variable was in-scope
-- **It is very easy to accidentaly shadow a variable when using `:=`**
+- **WARNING: It is very easy to accidentaly shadow a variable when using `:=`**
   - We can use `:=` to create multiple variables at once
   - *Not all variables needs to be new when using `:=`, just one is enough*
   - **`:=` reuses only variables that are declared in the current block**